 Heated by a wood-burning stove, whether it's summer or winter, Theo's room provides an ideal venue for workshops and indoor rituals.

-This Henge is set in one of the lower fields.
+This Henge Yurt is set in one of the lower fields.
 It makes a wonderful space for gatherings, workshops and dancing.

 Wild Ways' ecologically-grounded philosophy of gentle management and sustainable development extends to every aspect of life, including that of waste disposal.
 As well as the usual recycling of household waste, Wild Ways also provides visitors with a dry loo.